 Job Description for an Office Manager

-Office managers generally supervise the front offices of government agencies, institutions, businesses, nonprofit companies or other such entities.
+Office managers supervise the front offices of government agencies, institutions, businesses, nonprofit companies or other such entities.
 They greet the public and manage space, supplies and other office employees in order to help run the organization efficiently.
+Managers in specialized areas such as law offices or doctor's offices may have duties specific to that field.
+While no special education is required for this position, many employers prefer someone with some relevant college courses.

 Office Manager Job Description